The best Cape Town transport options to visit the Mother city and its surroundings!

 Whatever you decide to hire, you will need a valid driver's licence (with photo and in english) or an international driver's licence, to have been a driver for at least 1 year and be over 21 years old.

-To give you an idea, it will cost between R150 and R600 a day depending on the car you wish to hire.i.e R300 a day to rent a class B such as a VW Polo .
+To give you an idea, it costs between R170 and R600 a day depending on the car you wish to hire.i.e R300 a day to rent a class B such as a VW Polo.

 Most of the international car hire companies have an office and depot at the airport so you can take the car directly at the airport when you arrive and leave it there when you leave.
 Check with them!

-There are many other rental car companies available, and although they do not have an office at the airport, you may book your car online prior to arrival and they will deliver the car at the airport when you arrive.
+There are many other car rental companies in Cape Town, and although they do not have an office at the airport, you may book your car online prior to arrival and they will deliver the car at the airport when you arrive.

 CAPE TOWN TRANSPORT...BY TAXIS